- Types of Fibre

 Finally, soluble fibre like inulin and FOS can cause unpleasant symptoms in anyone suffering from SIBO.

-This stands for Small Intestine Bacterial Overgrowth – basically, the beneficial bacteria which should live in our colon have colonised the small intestine, where they’re not usually found.
+This stands for Small Intestine Bacterial Overgrowth; it happens when the beneficial bacteria which should live in our colon have colonised the small intestine, where they’re not usually found.

 If we then eat foods high in prebiotics this feeds the bacteria.